birderboone/CV/Matt_Boone_CV.md

 **Data Manager and Analyst** *August 2018 - Present*
 **MabLab (Dr. Mathieu Basille), University of Florida - Ft.
 Lauderdale REC**, FL
 > • Analyze and manage data from satellite tagged species including wading birds, raccoons, and sea turtles.
-Data stored in PostGRES DB and analyzed in R and GRASS.
+Data stored in PostGRES DB and analyzed in R and QGIS.
 > • Co-create an R package to analyze nesting site selection and fate outcome from satellite tagged birds.
 Includes creation of a SHINY app to act as a GUI for the engine.
 > • Collaborating closely on projects with Ph.D student, PostDoc, and field technician in lab.
 Includes writing, editing, and data preparation for manuscript submissions on all projects.
 > • Manage PostGRES databases and IT workload for multiple lab computers running completely in a Linux environment.